saleh-aldhaheri/goal-tracker/README.md

   then check the 🔊 panel toggles and volumes.
-- **MCP tool returns 403** — the token is missing the ability that tool requires; issue a new token with the right abilities in Settings.
+- **MCP tool returns 403** — the token is missing the ability that tool requires; issue a new token with the right abilities in Settings. he dashboard is simple and deterministic — no

----

-## Known limitations

-- No live deployment configuration is included yet (see "Deployment").
-- The MCP server is a self-contained stdio implementation of the MCP JSON-RPC protocol (no third-party package); it covers tools only — resources and prompts are not exposed.
-- Notifications are intentionally not built; the schema and services don't preclude adding them later.
-- "Needs attention" logic on the dashboard is simple and deterministic — no AI recommendation engine.
+  AI recommendation engine.